Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Appendix: Table of Contents

-\ees where $A_j(\theta,\theta_+)$ depends on which combination is used.
-Therefore, to find the $A$-gate with minimal interaction time, optimize each $A_j(\theta,\theta_+):=\exp(i\al_j\,\mu_j\cdot\vec{\sigma})$, for $j=1,2,3,4$, as described in the previous section.
+\ees where $A_{\ell}(\theta,\theta_+)$ depends on which combination is used.
+Therefore, to find the $A$-gate with minimal interaction time, optimize each $A_{\ell}(\theta,\theta_+):=\exp(i\al_{\ell}\,\mu_{\ell}\cdot\vec{\sigma})$, for $\ell=1,2,3,4$, as described in the previous section.

-\appsubsec{Examples: CZ, SWAP, iSWAP, $\sqrt{\text{iSWAP}}$}{app:useful_gate_table} For these four useful gates, the following table, \cref{tab:gates_info}, gives the optimal interaction times using our constructions, as well as the corresponding parameters in terms of the decomposition
+\appsubsec{Examples: CZ, SWAP, iSWAP, $\sqrt{\text{iSWAP}}$}{app:useful_gate_table} For these four useful gates, \cref{tab:gates_info} gives the optimal interaction times using our constructions, as well as the corresponding parameters in terms of the decomposition

 for those four gates, as well as $U_{ZZ}(\phi):=\exp(-i\phi Z_1Z_2)$ and $U_{\Psi^+}(-2\pi/\sqrt{3}):=\exp(i\pure{\Psi^+}2\pi/\sqrt{3})$,